arendjr/selectivity/README.md

 **single**     | Implements the 'Single' input type.
 If you only want to use Select3 with multiple values, you can leave this out.
 **templates**  | Default templates to use with Select3.
 If you provide your own templates, you may want to skip this.
 **tokenizer**  | Default tokenizer implementation.
 This module adds support for the `tokenSeparators` option which is used by the default tokenizer.
 Support for tokenizers themselves is already included in the "multiple" module, so you can omit this module if you don't want to use any tokenizers or want to specify your own tokenizer.
+**traditional**| This module allows you to convert an HTML5 &lt;select&gt; form element into a Select3 instance.
+The items will be initialized from the &lt;option&gt; and &lt;optgroup&gt; elements.

 Note that the build system automatically resolves dependencies between modules, so you never need to explicitly specify that you want to include the base module, as it will be pulled in by others.